devnunes/brevly-web/README.md

 # Brev.ly Web

-## Sobre o Projeto
+## About the Project

-Este projeto é parte de um desafio da pós-graduação e será avaliado como parte da nota final.
-O objetivo é criar uma aplicação web de encurtamento de URLs, onde usuários podem criar, visualizar e gerenciar links encurtados de forma simples e intuitiva.
+This project is part of a post-graduation challenge and will be evaluated as part of the final grade.
+The goal is to create a web application for URL shortening, where users can create, view, and manage shortened links in a simple and intuitive way.

-## Funcionalidades
+## Features

-- Encurtar URLs personalizadas
+- Shorten custom URLs
-- Listar e gerenciar links criados
+- List and manage created links
-- Interface responsiva e moderna
+- Responsive and modern interface
-- Validação de formulários com feedback ao usuário
+- Form validation with user feedback

-## Tecnologias Utilizadas
+## Technologies Used

 - [React 19](https://react.dev/)
 - [Vite](https://vitejs.dev/)